-(1) All sentences in criminal cases in which the punishment awarded is imprisonment (including detention in a reformatory, industrial school, inebriate reformatory, farm colony, work colony, refuge, rescue home or other similar institution) for a period exceeding three months or a fine exceeding fifty pounds or in the case of a court of a regional division, for a period exceeding one year or a fine exceeding one hundred pounds or whipping (save in a case in which a male person of an age not exceeding twenty-one years has been sentenced under the Criminal Procedure and Evidence Act, No. 31 of 1917), shall be subject in ordinary course to review by the court of appeal or one of the judges thereof; without prejudice to the right of appeal against such sentence whether before or after confirmation of the sentence by the judge or court reviewing the same.
+(1) All sentences in criminal cases in which the punishment awarded is imprisonment (including detention in a reformatory, industrial school, inebriate reformatory, farm colony, work colony, refuge, rescue home or other similar institution) for a period exceeding three months or a fine exceeding fifty pounds or in the case of a court of a regional division, for a period exceeding one year or a fine exceeding twenty-one years has been sentenced under the Criminal Procedure and Evidence Act, No. 31 of 1917), shall be subject in ordinary course to review by the court of appeal or one of the judges thereof; without prejudice to the right of appeal against such sentence whether before or after confirmation of the sentence by the judge or court reviewing the same.